 There are challenges.

-Um we have here's the headline on Breitbart.
+We have, here's the headline on Breitbart.

 Why?

-Because I'm really burying my head in other issues that are far more important, but this is important when basically, oh, the New York Times puts out an article pretty much blaming me for the man's from a for a guy's death.
+But this is important when basically, oh, the New York Times puts out an article pretty much blaming me for a guy's death.

 They don't even know if he got it on the cruise.

-Anyway, in the headline, the first one, the print edition, fake news and the a possibly ill-fated trip.
+Anyway, in the headline, the first one, the print edition, fake news and a possibly ill-fated trip.

-Uh, then an online headline, beloved bar owner, skeptical about the virus, then he took a cruise.
+Then an online headline, beloved bar owner, skeptical about the virus.

 Then the Times quotes me, but they quoted a remark that I made eight days after the guy left for the cruise.

-Then they inserted in a new edition the next day.
+Then they inserted in a new edition the next day information as a comment from Fox News.

-I never talked to them at that point, without drawing any attention to their update, which basically is an admission of their libel and slander, which undermined their original accusation of my indirect responsibility.
+I never talked to them at that point without drawing any attention to their update, which basically is an admission of their libel and slander, which undermined their original accusation of my indirect responsibility.

 It's part of the story of this gentleman named Joy Joe Joyce.